adon-cloudcannon/landing-page-test/src/collections/ssg-pages/lume-cms.md

           content:
             text_markdown: >-
               Find out how world leading companies are successfully leveraging CloudCannon's live visual editing.
-Learn how the best CMS for Bridgetown websites can help you and your team.&nbsp;
+Learn how the best CMS for Lume websites can help you and your team.&nbsp;
           styles:
             width: medium
             desktop: